 GLEIF | Global Legal Entity Identifier Foundation

 The Global Legal Entity Identifier Foundation (GLEIF) was established in June 2014, by the Financial Stability Board.
-The foundation is supported and looked after by the Regulatory Oversight Committee an organisation representing public authorities from around the world that have joined to drive forward transparency within the global financial markets.
-GLEIFs’ tasks being to support the implementation and use of the Legal Entity Identifier (LEI), as a supra-national not-for-profit organisation with its headquarters based in Switzerland.
+The Regulatory Oversight Committee supports and looks after the foundation, an organization representing public authorities from around the world that has joined to drive transparency within the global financial markets.
+GLEIFs’ tasks are to support the implementation and use of the Legal Entity Identifier (LEI), as a supra-national not-for-profit organization with its headquarters in Switzerland.
 Along with 15 other Directors, Gerard Hartsink was appointed to be the inaugural chairman of the board.

 GLEIF’s role in the LEI dimension

 GLEIF is uniquely positioned in the entity identification market, agnostic to any particular political and/or commercial interests.
 The foundations’ overhaul is to ensure the operational integrity of the Global LEI System.
-GLEIF is the one behind continuous improvement of the information available within, and the quality of, the LEI data pool.
-GLEIF makes the access to the information convenient by making the Global LEI Index obtainable to everyone.
+GLEIF is the one behind the continuous improvement of the information available and the quality of the LEI data pool.
+GLEIF makes access to information convenient by making the Global LEI Index obtainable to everyone.

-Global LEI Index is the only worldwide online source providing open, standardised, high quality legal entity reference data, through this GLEIF is able to enable individuals and entities to make smarter, less costly and more definitive decisions about their possible business partners and clients.
+Global LEI Index is the only worldwide online source providing open, standardized, high-quality legal entity reference data.
+Through this, GLEIF can enable individuals and entities to make smarter, less costly, and more definitive decisions about their possible business partners and clients.

 - Evaluating the suitability of organizations seeking to operate as issuers of LEIs.